This information is for patients taking or considering taking biologic or biosimilar medicines.

 The original biologic medicine is referred to as the ‘originator’.

-An example is the originator medicine ranibuzumab (sold as Lucentis) and the alternative biosimilar medicine Ongavia.
+An example is the medicine 'infliximab'.
+This is sold as the originator Remicade and the alternative biosimilar medicine Remsima.

 Biosimilar medicines work in the same way as the originators.
 They are carefully tested to show there are no differences in safety and effectiveness.